-- The parent / carer's needs or illnesses taking precedence over the child's needs. - Child's physical and emotional needs neglected. - A child acting as a young carer for a parent or a sibling. - Having restricted social and recreational activities. - Finds it difficult to concentrate impacting on educational achievement. - A child missing school regularly as (s)he is being kept home as a companion for a parent / carer. - Adopt paranoid or suspicious behaviour as they believe their parent's delusions. - Witnessing self-harming behaviour and suicide attempts (including attempts that involve the child). - Obsessional compulsive behaviours involving the child.
+- ✓ The parent / carer's needs or illnesses taking precedence over the child's needs. - ✓ Child's physical and emotional needs neglected. - ✓ A child acting as a young carer for a parent or a sibling. - ✓ Having restricted social and recreational activities. - ✓ Finds it difficult to concentrate impacting on educational achievement. - ✓ A child missing school regularly as (s)he is being kept home as a companion for a parent / carer. - ✓ Adopt paranoid or suspicious behaviour as they believe their parent's delusions. - ✓ Witnessing self-harming behaviour and suicide attempts (including attempts that involve the child). - ✓ Obsessional compulsive behaviours involving the child.

-If staff in our school become aware of any of the above indicators, or others that suggest a child is suffering due to parental mental health, the information will be shared with the DSL who will undertake an assessment of the situation and seek support from Children's social care or other relevant agencies.
+If staff in our school become aware of any of the above indicators, or others that suggest a child is suffering due to parental mental health, the information will be shared with the DSL who will undertake an assessment of the situation and seek support from Sefton Children's Help and Advice Team (CHAT) or other relevant agencies.